Table of Contents

 What is the difference between EOQ and reorder point?

 Reorder points (ROP) and economic order quantity (EOQ) are different calculations aimed at measuring different aspects of your inventory.
 Reorder points are used to determine the lowest adequate inventory level without stocking out.
-EOQ is used to determine optimal order quantity and minimize inventory costs associated with holding and ordering costs.
+EOQ is used to determine optimal order quantity and minimise inventory costs associated with holding and ordering costs.

 Can the reorder point be greater than EOQ?